Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 The next day we were up early again and this time took an Uber to the right building (kind of, it still took us to the wrong one first), and began the Global Forum for Cybersecurity Expertise Annual Meeting.

-This observation wasn’t helped by the book that a colleague suggested that I’m two-thirds through.
-The idea of long term thinking in a world that only rewards short term gain is a challenge, but the most recent chapter is about how all civilizations collapse.
-Historically this happened regionally (Roman Empire, etc), but the global civilization we’ve build this time is going to crash harder, and when it collapses we’re going to be wishing we had made some of Asimov’s Foundations in order to recover more quickly (assuming we don’t make our only habitable planet uninhabitable in the process).
-That’s the thing about attending a GFCE event – it makes you reflect on the big things.
+This observation feels even more perilous because of the book a colleague suggested that I’m two-thirds through.
+Advocating for long term thinking in human societies that only reward short term gain is a challenge, but the most recent chapter is about how all civilizations collapse.
+Historically this happened regionally (Roman Empire, etc), but the global civilization we’ve built this time is going to crash harder, and when it collapses we’re going to be wishing we had made some of Asimov’s Foundations in order to recover more quickly (assuming we don’t make our only habitable planet uninhabitable in the process).
+That’s the thing about attending a GFCE event – it makes you reflect on the big things (kinda like Tamara’s book recommendations).

 Day 3

-All of the delegates from dozens upon dozens of countries coming together in DC to make digital transformation secure and accessible to everyone.
+All of the delegates from dozens upon dozens of countries coming together in DC to make digital transformation secure and accessible.

 Day three began with the women in cybersecurity breakfast.
-The moderator at our table told hair raising stories of her being the first female cohort in engineering in South Africa and the overt sexism they faced.
+The moderator at our table told hair raising stories of her being in the first female engineering cohort in South Africa and the overt sexism they faced.
 I told them about Canada’s tragic history with this kind of sexism, which the table found astonishing – Canada is considered forward thinking until we’re a bit more forthcoming about the dark currents in our history.
 I also told the story of the quiet sexism that made founding the first all-female cybersecurity team in our school so difficult.
-It amazes me that half our population still experiences these systemic prejudices and that equality isn’t something we’ll get to before the 22nd Century.
+It amazes me that half our population experiences these systemic prejudices and that equality isn’t something we’re likely to get to before the 22nd Century.

 These GFCE events are thick with insights and opportunities that lift your head out of your personal context and prompt you to consider the big problems we face.
 I’ve tried to cover the main pieces here, but there are so many more that I’m still subconsciously noodling on.